-use the given information to find the number of degrees of freedo... | Channels for Pearson+
+Use the given information to find the number of degrees of freedo... | Channels for Pearson+

 Confidence Interval for Standard Deviation

-A confidence interval for the standard deviation (σ) provides a range of values within which the true population standard deviation is likely to fall, given a certain level of confidence (e.g., 99%).
-This interval is calculated using the sample standard deviation and the chi-squared distribution, which accounts for the sample size and variability.
-Understanding this concept is essential for making inferences about population parameters based on sample data.
+A confidence interval for the standard deviation (σ) provides a range of values within which the true population standard deviation is likely to fall, based on sample data.
+For a normally distributed population, this interval can be calculated using the sample standard deviation and the Chi-Square distribution.
+The confidence level, such as 95%, indicates the probability that the interval contains the true parameter.

 Recommended video: